pierva/udagram-project/README.md

 ## Available endpoints

-This micro service has two endpoins:
+This micro service has two endpoints:
 1. '/'
 2. '/filteredimage